 Local Configuration & Setup

 This guide will walk you through the steps to get the Single Repo Data Platform (SRDP) running on your local machine.
+There are two options:

 1) Clone the repo